BlazBlue Alter Memory

 BlazBlue Alter Memory is a Japanese anime television series based on the video game series BlazBlue.
 It aired on October 8, 2013.
 Funimation has licensed the anime for streaming and home video release in North America.

 Plot

 In 2199, humanity eagerly waits for the dawn of the new century, after ending a series of devastating magical war.
 Word spreads that Ragna the Bloodedge, an SS-class rebel with the highest ever bounty and a powerful form of Ars Magus known as the "Azure Grimoire", has appeared in the 13th Hierarchical City of Kagutsuchi.
 To collect the bounty, a motley array of fighters converge on Kagutsuchi.

 Characters

 A wanted criminal with an extraordinarily large bounty on his head (well in the trillions) for attempting to destroy the Novus Orbis Librarium, and is Jin and Saya's older brother.
-His prosthetic arm contains the powerful "Azure Grimoire" (BlazBlue).
+His prosthetic arm contains the powerful "Azure Grimoire".

-A former Major and 4th Thaumaturgist Squadron Commander of the Novus Orbis Librarium, and Ragna and Saya's brother.
+A former Major and fourth Thaumaturgist Squadron Commander of the Novus Orbis Librarium, and Ragna and Saya's brother.
 He wields the Nox Nyctores "Mucro Algesco: Yukianesa" sword.